The Galois action on symplectic $K$-theory: Symplectic -theory

 \end{theorem} The latter statement follows from the first using Corollary \ref{K-beta-theoryeval}.
 Using the other statements of that Corollary, taking the inverse limit over $n$, and using that $K_i(\Z)$ and $\KSp_i(\Z)$ are finitely generated for all $i$ to see that the relevant derived inverse limits vanish, we deduce the following.

 \begin{corollary} For odd $p$ and $i > 0$, the groups $\KSp_i(\Z; \Z_p)$ are as in the following table, with the identifications given explicitly by the Betti-Hodge map:

 \end{corollary}

 \begin{remark} The relationship between $K$-theory and Hermitian $K$-theory is more complicated when the prime 2 is not inverted, and is well understood only quite recently.
-See \cite{nineauthorI, nineauthorII, nineauthorIII}\footnote{The second author wishes to thank Fabian Hebestreit, Markus Land, Kristian Moi, and Thomas Nikolaus for helpful conversations.} as well as \cite{1911.11682} and \cite{MR4015334}, and unpublished work of Hesselholt and Madsen (cf.\ \cite{hesselholt2015real}).
+See \cite{nineauthorI, nineauthorII, nineauthorIII}\footnote{The second author wishes to thank Fabian Hebestreit, Markus Land, Kristian Moi, and Thomas Nikolaus for helpful conversations.} as well as \cite{hesselholt2015real}, \cite{1911.11682} and \cite{MR4015334}.